20 Candidate Experience Survey Questions

 Poor communication is a common complaint among candidates.
 This feedback can help you identify communication gaps so you can ensure that candidates are kept informed at every stage.

 Irrelevant or off-topic interview questions can frustrate candidates and lead to unfair hiring decisions.
-Ensuring questions are pertinent to the role can make the interview process more effective, while improving the candidate experience.
+Ensuring questions are pertinent to the role can make the interview process more effective, while improving your candidate experience.

 Candidates often make considerable effort to prepare for interviews—and your team members should do the same.
 Unprepared or unprofessional interviewers can give candidates a negative impression of your organization.